L Brands (NYSE:LB) Price Target Increased to $87.00 by Analysts at Deutsche Bank Aktiengesellschaft

-L Brands (NYSE:LB) had its price objective raised by investment analysts at Deutsche Bank Aktiengesellschaft from $80.00 to $87.00 in a report released on Wednesday, The Fly reports.
-The firm presently has a “buy” rating on the specialty retailer’s stock.
-Deutsche Bank Aktiengesellschaft’s target price suggests a potential upside of 28.76% from the stock’s current price.
+L Brands (NYSE:LB) had its price target boosted by stock analysts at Deutsche Bank Aktiengesellschaft from $80.00 to $87.00 in a note issued to investors on Tuesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the specialty retailer’s stock.
+Deutsche Bank Aktiengesellschaft’s target price indicates a potential upside of 23.44% from the company’s current price.

-A number of other analysts have also commented on the stock.
-UBS Group raised shares of L Brands from a “neutral” rating to a “buy” rating in a research note on Tuesday, April 13th.
-KeyCorp increased their price target on shares of L Brands from $59.00 to $64.00 in a research report on Friday, February 26th.
-B. Riley boosted their price objective on shares of L Brands from $67.00 to $74.00 and gave the company a “buy” rating in a research report on Monday, March 29th.
-Royal Bank of Canada upped their price objective on shares of L Brands from $63.00 to $65.00 and gave the company a “sector perform” rating in a research note on Monday, March 29th.
-Finally, BMO Capital Markets lifted their target price on shares of L Brands from $64.00 to $81.00 and gave the company an “outperform” rating in a research note on Monday, March 15th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company.
-L Brands currently has a consensus rating of “Buy” and a consensus target price of $60.64.
+A number of other equities analysts also recently commented on LB.
+UBS Group upgraded L Brands from a “neutral” rating to a “buy” rating in a research note on Tuesday, April 13th.
+Wells Fargo & Company reissued an “overweight” rating and set a $84.00 target price (up from $78.00) on shares of L Brands in a research note on Tuesday, May 11th.
+Barclays increased their price objective on L Brands from $66.00 to $82.00 and gave the stock an “equal weight” rating in a report on Thursday, May 13th.
+Citigroup raised their target price on shares of L Brands from $62.00 to $70.00 in a research note on Wednesday, May 12th.
+Finally, KeyCorp boosted their price objective on L Brands from $59.00 to $64.00 in a research note on Friday, February 26th.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $62.50.

-Several institutional investors have recently bought and sold shares of LB.
-TrimTabs Asset Management bought a new position in shares of L Brands in the third quarter worth about $2,197,000.
-Janus Capital Management increased its stake in L Brands by 14.6% during the third quarter.
-Janus Capital Management now owns 3,478,083 shares of the specialty retailer’s stock valued at $313,480,000 after acquiring an additional 443,083 shares during the period.
-CIBC World Markets increased its stake in L Brands by 21.0% during the fourth quarter.
-CIBC World Markets now owns 48,129 shares of the specialty retailer’s stock valued at $4,612,000 after acquiring an additional 8,349 shares during the period.
-Capstone Asset Management Company increased its stake in L Brands by 0.5% during the fourth quarter.
-Capstone Asset Management Company now owns 239,817 shares of the specialty retailer’s stock valued at $22,979,000 after acquiring an additional 1,285 shares during the period.
-Finally, Fourth Swedish National Pension Fund increased its stake in L Brands by 0.8% during the fourth quarter.
-Fourth Swedish National Pension Fund now owns 49,032 shares of the specialty retailer’s stock valued at $4,698,000 after acquiring an additional 384 shares during the period.
-Institutional investors and hedge funds own 76.09% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in LB.
+Bessemer Group Inc. boosted its position in shares of L Brands by 50.5% during the first quarter.
+Bessemer Group Inc. now owns 495 shares of the specialty retailer’s stock valued at $31,000 after buying an additional 166 shares during the last quarter.
+Federated Hermes Inc. raised its position in shares of L Brands by 3.0% in the first quarter.
+Federated Hermes Inc. now owns 8,987 shares of the specialty retailer’s stock worth $556,000 after buying an additional 260 shares in the last quarter.
+Arizona State Retirement System boosted its stake in L Brands by 0.4% during the first quarter.
+Arizona State Retirement System now owns 68,760 shares of the specialty retailer’s stock valued at $4,253,000 after buying an additional 274 shares during the period.
+River & Mercantile Asset Management LLP grew its position in L Brands by 0.3% during the fourth quarter.
+River & Mercantile Asset Management LLP now owns 97,950 shares of the specialty retailer’s stock worth $3,642,000 after buying an additional 300 shares in the last quarter.
+Finally, Norinchukin Bank The grew its stake in L Brands by 1.7% in the 1st quarter.
+Norinchukin Bank The now owns 19,440 shares of the specialty retailer’s stock worth $1,203,000 after buying an additional 320 shares in the last quarter.
+Institutional investors own 76.09% of the company’s stock.

 L Brands, Inc operates as a retailer of home fragrance products, body care products, soaps and sanitizers, women's intimate and other apparel, and personal and beauty care products.
 It operates in two segments, Bath & Body Works and Victoria's Secret.
 The Bath & Body Works segment sells body care, home fragrance products, soaps, and sanitizers under the Bath & Body Works, White Barn, C.O.